dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/seqdiag/index.md

 ## Overview and example diagrams

 The [seqdiag library](https://github.com/blockdiag/seqdiag) allows you do generate activity diagrams via a textual description of the activity to be depicted.
 Use the [documentation](http://blockdiag.com/en/seqdiag/) for syntax details.
-Also, you may find this [example diagram](http://blockdiag.com/en/seqdiag/examples.html) useful, too.
+You may find this [example diagram](http://blockdiag.com/en/seqdiag/examples.html) useful, too.

 ## Authoring your sequence diagram